Application & Documents

 Application for Funding

-The City of Royal Oak is no longer accepting application for PY 2021
+The City of Royal Oak is now accepting applications for PY 2022

-The city is currently developing its PY 2021-2025 consolidated plan.
 The plan covers a five year period and describes community needs, resources, priorities, and proposed activities to be undertaken each program year via an annual action plan.
-On March 30, 2021, the Royal Oak Rehabilitation Board of Appeals will hold a public hearing on the draft document which may be found in the sidebar.

 Annual Action Plan